 All students must have mastery of quantitative reasoning and Department level mathematical skills.
-Students are urged to satisfy this requirement by the end of the second year (sophomore).
-Course satisfying the mathematics or statistics requirement include MTH 110 or MTH 112 or QM 100
+Students are urged to satisfy this requirement by the end of the second year (sophomore.)

 Science Requirement (One course)

 All students must have university-level knowledge of scientific reasoning and the experimental sciences.
 Students may satisfy the science requirement by passing any course from the disciplines of Biology (BIO), Chemistry (CHM), and Physics (PHY).